Spring 2020 A cryptocurrency (or crypto currency) is a digital asset des... More Crime and Anti-Money Laundering Report

 Chinese Cosmic Cryptocurrency Ponzi Absorbs $11 Million in Three Weeks

 By the end of April, scammers running Antimatter Kingdom (AK), a new Chinese crypto Ponzi scheme, appear to have netted at least $11 million worth of bitcoin.
-The scam marketed itself as “the evolutionary cornerstone of the blockchain industry.”
+The scam marketed itself as “the evolutionary cornerstone of the A blockchain is a shared digital ledger, or a continually up...
+More industry.”
 Praying on FOMO, AK claimed in their promotional material that investing in their platform now was like buying bitcoin in 2008 or Ethereum in 2015.
 A review of their whitepaper illustrates a series of hyperbolic language, sensationalisms, referral incentives, and pyramid imagery.
 The scheme requires user maintain a balance of at least 0.1BTC, with more funds equating to more “mining power” and more returns for the user.
 CXCBlock’s website and social media are still online and continue to promote Antimatter Kingdom.

 Travelex Reportedly Paid $2.3 Million Ransom to Restore Operations

 A New Year’s Eve ransomware attack to Travelex—a fiat money-exchange kiosk company—resulting in the company eventually paying $2.3 million in bitcoin to cybercriminals.
 The hackers infiltrated the system with malware known as Sodinokibi (also known as REvil or Sodin), resulting in a shutdown and ransom payment of 285 bitcoin.
 Travelex was forced to take its internal networks, consumer-facing websites and app offline, which stalled delivery of cash from Travelex’s network of vaults to banks.

 IOTA Wallet Hacker Steals $1.4 Million USD of MIOTA